-At the beginning of the experiment, cells were diluted to the concentration of 5×10^5 /ml.
-Exponential growth of control cells was apparent during the observation interval (Fig. 1).
-Somatostatin alone caused only a moderate decrease of the proliferation rate in comparison to the control cells.
-Both doses of irradiation induced significant inhibition of proliferation (analyzed as the number of viable cells) (p<0.01) in comparison to the control non-irradiated group.
-When somatostatin was applied to the culture one hour before gamma irradiation no significant difference in the number of viable cells was observed compared to the cells irradiated in the absence of somatostatin.
-We also checked on the SSTR-2A receptor status of GH3 cell line.
+At the beginning of the experiment, cells were diluted to the concentration of $5x10^5$ /ml.
+Exponential growth of control cells was apparent during the observation interval (Figure 1).
+Somatostatin alone caused only moderate decrease of proliferation rate in comparison to the control cells.
+Both doses of irradiation induced significant inhibition of proliferation (analyzed as number of viable cells)(p<0.01) in comparison to the control, not irradiated group.
+When somatostatin was applied to the culture 1 h before gamma irradiation no significant difference in the number of viable cells was observed comparing the cells irradiated in absence of somatostatin.
+We also checked up on a SSTR 2A receptor status of GH3 cell line.
 The immunocytochemic detection revealed positively stained structures in the GH3 cells.